annkissam/akd/docs/Walkthrough.md

 ## Running Migrations

-Distillery provides various ways in which a set of migrations can be run on a phoenix app in [this document](https://hexdocs.pm/distillery/1.5.2/running-migrations.html#content).
+Distillery provides various ways in which a set of migrations can be run on a Phoenix app in [this document](https://hexdocs.pm/distillery/1.5.2/running-migrations.html#content).

 For this walkthrough, we will be creating a migration module which ensures